Free Shipping in the Con. US Learn More

 Ryonet |

 Printing on youth apparel seems simple, right?
 Everything is smaller, but as long as you size everything to fit, it shouldn’t be a problem.
 Turns out, it’s a little more complicated than that.
-The Consumer Protection Safety Improvement Act (CPSIA), has enforced safety regulations on children and youth products for more than a decade.
+Garment decorators need to know the Consumer Product Safety Improvement Act (CPSIA) enforces safety regulations on children and youth products.
 Let’s dive into it and find out what it means for you.

 WHAT IS IT?